f1yingbanana/sfizz-unity/README.md

 ### <a name="getting-sfizz"></a> :microphone: Getting sfizz
 The [**sfizz**](https://github.com/sfztools/sfizz) library must be built on each of the Unity project's target platform.
 On Windows, we are looking for the **sfizz.dll** file.
 On iOS/macOS, we are looking for **sfizz.dylib**.
 On Linux, **sfizz.so**.
 Currently their releases on GitHub do not contain library files we need, so we can either build it ourselves (locally or cloning then using GitHub CI), or ask in their Discord channel (they are very nice and helpful :innocent:).

+See [this fork](https://github.com/f1yingbanana/sfizz/actions/runs/1810391665) for an example of building it on GitHub for Windows (x86 and x64).

 ### :accordion: Importing sfizz
 Once we obtained the library files, import them into Unity and set them up following [this guide](https://docs.unity3d.com/Manual/PluginInspector.html). **sfizz-unity** is a native plugin, by the way.